xrdocs/ncs5500/_tutorials/mdb-ncs5700.md

 We also have the on-chip buffers and off-chip HBM buffers used for queuing the packets.
 They are out of the scope for the MDB discussion.

-Our focus of discussion will be on the memory databases available on the Jericho2 family of asics.
+Our focus of discussion will be on the memory databases available on the Jericho2 family of ASICS.

 ## Jericho On-Chip Databases

-A quick refresher of on-chip resources in Jericho asic in the below table.
+A quick refresher of Jericho ASIC's on-chip resources seen in the below table.
-This shows the applications/features mapped to the important databases in the asic.
+This shows the applications/features mapped to the important databases in the ASIC.

 ![00-MDB.png]({{site.baseurl}}/images/00-MDB.png)

 _Table #1 Jericho on-chip databases_

-We use different asics from the same ASIC family on our NCS5500 and NCS5700 routers which are Qumran-MX, Jericho, Jericho+ and the latest Jericho2, Jericho2C, Qumran2C and Qumran2A asics.
+We use different ASICS from the same ASIC family on our NCS5500 and NCS5700 routers which are Qumran-MX, Jericho, Jericho+ and the latest Jericho2, Jericho2C, Qumran2C and Qumran2A ASICS.
-Our latest platform in works will come with new Jericho2C+ asic from Broadcom.
+Our latest platform in works will come with new Jericho2C+ ASIC from Broadcom.

-The on-chip databases mentioned in the table #1 are common across all these different ASICs.
-But the flexibility to carve resources for these databases are only supported with the NCS5700 systems or line-cards using Jericho2 family of asics (Jericho2, Jericho2C, Qumran2C and Qumran2A)
+The on-chip databases mentioned in the table #1 are common across all these different ASICS.
+But the flexibility to carve resources for these databases are only supported with the NCS5700 systems or line-cards using Jericho2 family of ASICS (Jericho2, Jericho2C, Qumran2C and Qumran2A)

 |**NCS5500/5700 Products** | **MDB supported**
 |------------------------|------------------------------------------------------------------|